LukeShu/leaguer/lib/sampling/README.md

    Returns whether or not this sampling method works with the specified game.

+ - `can_get?(User, String setting_name) => Fixnum`

+   Returns whether or nat this sampling method can get a specifed statistic; 0 means 'false', positive integers mean 'true', where higher numbers are higher priority.

  - `uses_remote?() => Boolean`

    Return whether or not this sampling method requires remote IDs for